 - Population-level resistance monitoring

-Our antibiogram reports classify isolates as:
+Our antibiogram reports classify isolates according to internationally recognised interpretive criteria as:

 - Susceptible (S)